kivy/buildozer/docs/source/installation.rst

 Then press "y" then enter to accept the license.

-Alternatively, the Android SDK license can be automatically accepted - see `build.spec` for details.
+Alternatively, the Android SDK license can be automatically accepted - see :class:`buildozer.spec` for details.

 python-for-android related errors